Planning, design, construction, integration and full turn-key management

 There are, of course, other problems that can affect the performance of a battery bank.
 It has been stated, for example, that loose inter-cell connectors cause around 50% of the failures in battery banks.
 The connectors loosen because of the heating and cooling that takes place during charging and discharging.

-NWNS Offers Its Customers a Permanent and Affordable Battery Bank Test, Monitoring & Maintenance Program:
+NWNS Offers Its Customers an Affordable Battery Bank Test, Monitoring & Maintenance Program:

 Upon physical installation of the battery (bank), one of our engineers installs our unique monitoring tool and thoroughly tests the individual batteries followed by the entire system.
 We keep extensive record of the results which are first compared to suppliers specifications.